 Find the item on the shelf by looking at the Location, and Call #.
 The Location tells you in which library the book is located.
 The Call # is the exact location of the book in the library.

 Printed floor maps of the Knowledge Center are available at the Research Desk on the second floor.
 Large-size floor maps are posted throughout the building.

 Getting Books from Other Libraries

-If you are unable to find a book you need through the University of Nevada, Reno Libraries, you have two methods for getting materials from other libraries: Link+ and Interlibrary Loan (ILLiad).
-Both of these are available at no cost to students, staff, and faculty of the University.
+If you are unable to find a book you need through the University of Nevada, Reno Libraries, make a request through Interlibrary Loan (ILLiad).
+This service is available at no cost to students, staff, and faculty of the University.
 For more detailed information see Getting Books and Articles from Other Libraries.